ThePHPF/pie-design/README.md

   enabled, but the extension specifies `"support-zts": false` in its `composer.json` manifest, the installation will be halted with an error explanation.
-Converseley, if using a PHP without ZTS, but the extension specifies `"supports-nts": false`, the then install will similarly fail.
+Converseley, if using a PHP without ZTS, but the extension specifies `"supports-nts": false`, the installation will similarly fail.

 Once we have the release information, for Linux: